lidofinance/lido-keys-api/README.md

 ## Lido Node Operators Keys Service

 Simple Lido keys and validators HTTP API.
-It will be possible to launch it on someone machine and fetch actual Lido keys from all sources.
-API also provides http methods for Automating Validator Exits.

 ## How it works